 Global Health in Local Contexts

-Global Health in Local Contexts: A Transnational Experiential Course on the Social Determinants, Health Equity, and Leading Change immerses students in the study of health equity, the social determinants of health, the practice of global health in a local setting, and community-based healthcare.
+Global Health in Local Contexts: A Transnational Experiential Course on the Social Determinants, Health Equity, and Leading Change immerses students in a relational, place-based study of the global social forces that impact health.
+The course centers storytelling to explore community-based healthcare and the practice and possibilities of global health in local settings.

 This course uses an inter-professional and experiential model.
-The course, which takes place on Thursday mornings, is "classroom-less" and entirely held in community settings, such as Frogtown Farm, the UMN Community-University Health Care Clinic, and Bdote/Fort Snelling State Park.
+The course is "classroom-less" and entirely held in community settings, such as Frogtown Farm, the UMN Community-University Health Care Clinic, and Bdote/Fort Snelling State Park.

-Students will also engage in collaborative learning with peers in Uganda and Haiti who will be engaged in parallel, geographically-based sub-courses.
-Learn more about the course by reviewing last year's syllabus
+Students will also engage in collaborative learning with peers in Uganda and Haiti who will be engaged in parallel, geographically-based courses.
+Read an article published about the course model: Rethinking global health from south and north: A social medicine approach to global health education

 "The multi-disciplinary nature of the course forced me to think outside of my own boundaries...
 It made me more committed to building health equity in every aspect of what I do.
 This was the best class I have taken ever."